-Looking from the leadership perspective this model of working provides advantages in that
+From a leadership perspective this model of working provides advantages in that:

 - The best teacher available, who has the highest level of expertise in their subject, teaches all our children.

-– Staff have a clear view of the whole pathway of learning from Foundation stage right through key stage 1 and 2.
-This makes it easier to be able to differentiate to meet the individual needs of all children including special needs children and gifted and talented children.
+- Staff have a clear view of the whole pathway of learning from Early Years right through key stage 1 and 2.
+This makes it easier to be able to differentiate to meet the individual needs of all children including those who are neurodivergent or have special educational needs.

 - Team planning ensures that strong cross curricular links are developed and children have the opportunity to transfer and apply their learning across the whole curriculum.